 Gwyn is continuing to develop a busy practice in a wide range of property disputes, accepting instructions involving aspects of landlord and tenant and real property law.
 He acts for claimants as well as personal representatives / trustees in his contentious chancery work.

 Gwyn’s background in IT (particularly database design and programming) enables him to present complex financial matters in a simple way using modern technology.
-He has a pedantic eye for detail, and an ability to present complicated arguments about e.g. pension sharing or the structuring of Schedule 1 / TLATA claims, in an orderly simple fashion.
+He has a pedantic eye for detail, and an ability to present complicated arguments about e.g. pension sharing in matrimonial finance cases or the structuring of Schedule 1 / TLATA claims, in an orderly simple fashion.

 Gwyn is down-to-earth and approachable with clients, whilst being precise, thorough and tenacious with opponents.
 Gwyn has a knack for achieving excellent results whilst maintaining a good humour at trial, and finding creative solutions, where appropriate, in negotiated outcomes.